chaoss/wg-dei/focus-areas/leadership/inclusive-leadership.md

 ## Description

 Leadership is central to project and community culture, and thus requires intentional design and accountability for the inclusion of others.
 The term 'leader' doesn't always resonate; if that's the case for your project, replace it with 'roles of influence'.
-As those in leadership roles have high visibility, the diversity of this group is critically important.
+As those in leadership roles have high visibility, the diversity of this group is critically important to fostering an inclusive community.

 ## Objectives